ITP 210 Technical Writing

 An introduction to contemporary telecommunications hardware and applications.
 Emphasis includes state-of-the-art transmission media such as copper, fiber-optic, and wireless technologies including microwave, radio frequency, and infrared.
 Additional topics may include: classification of data networks; communications systems parameters such as bandwidth, serial parallel, analog and digital; modulation and multiplexing schemes; and the convergence of data, video, and voice networks.
 Prerequisite: ITT 272 or permission of instructor.
-Offered fall.
+Offered on a two-year fall semester rotation.
 Cr 3.

 ITT 342 Digital Publishing Technologies

 This course explores methods and technologies for the design of digital documents and assemblage of content information and for reproduction and repurposing to a diversity of media.
 Emphasis is on a practicum utilizing state of the art computer-based desktop publishing hardware and software.
 Activities and topics include design, layout, and management of color digital document preparation for production and cross-media specifications; digital imaging and color management; digital vector graphics for illustration, large format, and packaging products; and variable data management for output systems.
 An emphasis on terminology, applications, processes, materials and substrates used in conventional and digital workflows for creating artifacts.
 Lecture and lab.
-Offered on a two-year spring semester rotation.
 Cr 3.

 ITT 343 Graphic Communication Technologies